Czuka/API1/README.md

 5. Run the main with seted path to directories with creo parametick "Common Files\\text\materials-library\Standard-Materials_Granta-Design\Ferrous_metals"  and location of CAD project that you have to alter

--in case of error you should sestart CreoSon setup
+-in case of error you should restart CreoSon setup